AsharLohmar/YAMtty4W/README.md

 1. Get a copy of the scripts, either with a `git clone` or by downloading as a zip.
 2. modify/configure settings.sh
-3. run the installer.sh script
+3. run the setup.sh script
 4. run the shortcut_helper.sh script with the parameters you need/want.
 5. ...
-6. (you thought I was gonna say "Profit") whenever you want to update/check for updates of the packages just run the installer.sh again, it will download files only if missing or newer.
+6. (you thought I was gonna say "Profit") whenever you want to update/check for updates of the packages just run the setup.sh again, it will download files only if missing or newer.

 # Credits/Disclaimer